 Single-cup machines that use capsules or cups are among the easiest to use since you don’t have to fuss with messy coffee grounds.
 To use them, you simply insert the cup (or capsule) and brew.
 Some machines can read the information on the cup and set a custom temperature, while others let you choose your own temperature and cup size.
 The most basic machines use the same temperature for every brew, while possibly allowing you to adjust the cup size.
 While cup and capsule machines are simple to use, they create more packaging waste per cup of coffee.
 Most cup and capsule machines require the use of proprietary supplies, but you can also purchase a special cup buy separate manufacturers that let you use your own blend of grounds.

-Dedicated espresso machines range from inexpensive to super-high-end, to fit any espresso drinkers needs.
+Dedicated espresso machines range from inexpensive models to super-high-end ones in order to fit any espresso drinker's needs.
 They also come in a variety of styles, from stovetop models to pod machines, to those that use ground beans.
 Whether you want an occasional cup of espresso as a treat or it’s your favorite version of coffee, there is probably a machine that will fit your kitchen and your lifestyle.
 While the best espresso machines are dedicated to making just espresso, there are also hybrid machines that can brew both regular coffee and espresso.
 While these are not usually the best espresso machines, you won’t need two separate machines for your coffee needs.

 Cold Brew Coffee Makers